QubitPi/wiktionary-data/.github/huggingface/README.md

-[wiktionary-data]() is a sub-data extraction of the [English Wiktionary](https://en.wiktionary.org), the undoubtedly world's largest freely available dictionary, and converts it into a machine-readable, structured JSON format what is easy to use for both linguists and artificial intelligence practitioners.
+[wiktionary-data]() is a sub-data extraction of the [English Wiktionary](https://en.wiktionary.org), the undoubtedly world's largest freely available dictionary, and converts it into a machine-readable, structured JSON format what is easy to use for both linguists and machine learning practitioners.
 The following languages are currently supported:

 > [!TIP]
 >